-The minimum suggested donation is just $10.
-If you feel called to give more, you can and we will be profoundly grateful.
-But to get the cookbook, all we’re asking for is $10.
+The minimum suggested donation is $10.
+If you feel called to give $15, $25, $50, or more, you can, and we will be profoundly grateful.
+If you can only give $5, that’s great, too.
 We want to make it easy for everyone to help us, because every gift counts.

-To get the cookbook immediately, using PayPal (which accepts all major credit cards), select your PDF viewer from the two options below, and click “Add to Cart.”
+To donate and get the e-cookbook immediately, using PayPal (which accepts all major credit cards), select your PDF viewer from the two options below, and click “Add to Cart.”
 When you checkout, you’ll see the suggested price is set at $0.
 Simply edit that amount to reflect your preferred donation, then continue with checkout.
 A copy of the cookbook will be automatically emailed to you to download.

-If you prefer to send a check, reach out to me at my personal email account: firstname.lastname@example.org, and I will personally email you the cookbook.
+If you prefer to donate via Venmo or check, reach out to me at my email account: firstname.lastname@example.org, and I will personally email you the cookbook.

 Note: If you plan to print this cookbook, make sure to download the Mac Preview version (it will open on both Macs and PCs).
 Otherwise, optimal viewing online is in Adobe Acrobat Reader, for both Macs and PCs.
 If you don’t have it, you can download it free here.
-If you have a Mac and use Preview to view PDFs, make sure to download the Preview specific version below.
+If you have a Mac and prefer to use Preview to view PDFs, just download the Preview specific version.

 Why An Adoption Fundraiser?

-Domestic infant adoption offers mothers who are unable to parent a way to find families they trust who can parent for them.
-It also enables many mothers, who would otherwise abort, to choose life for their child.
-And of course, it offers couples who long to share their love with a child a beautiful way to do so.
+Domestic infant adoption helps mothers who are unable to parent find families they trust who can parent for them.
+It also offers couples like Chris and me, who have never been able to conceive, a beautiful way to share our love with a child.

-That number comes as a shock to many people, but on one level, it makes sense.
-The process for one parent entrusting a baby to another is complicated, difficult, and rigorous.
-Many people have to be involved, and the expectant mother often needs a great deal of financial support in order for her to choose life.
+That number comes as a shock to many people, but the process for one parent entrusting a baby to another is complicated, difficult, and rigorous.
+Many people have to be involved, and the expectant mother often needs a great deal of financial support to choose life.

 At the same time, these costs are simply too much for most families to bear.
-Likewise, it’s shameful that so much money has to go to adoptions, instead of combatting the circumstances that leave mothers feeling unable to parent.
+It’s also shameful that so much money has to go to adoptions, instead of combatting the circumstances that leave mothers feeling unable to parent.

-But, like it or not, this is the state of adoption in 2020 America.
-For many women choosing adoption, all the money in the world will not change their situation (or at least not change it anytime soon), and they need good families, who they can choose to parent their child.
+But, like it or not, this is the state of adoption in 2021 America.
+For many women choosing adoption, all the money in the world will not change their situation (or at least not change it anytime soon), and they need good families, who can parent their child now.
 Good families, in turn, need to be available for those women and babies.

 As Christians, we believe we have a duty to combat the systemic problems that lead to the separation of mother and child.
 We also have a desire to help the babies who need a home now, and can’t wait for systemic solutions.
 But we, like many families, need help to do that.